Color Blindness – Reason for a Job Rejection

 Contribution by Israel F.F.
 Thanks a lot.

-1. John Dorso Says:
+1. John Dorso

 I was applying for the Marine Corps Aviation Program.
 Did the 3 mile run in 21 minutes, straight 6’s on the ASTB which is ok and passing, got above the 1000 on the SAT, and was graduating with a double degree in Aerospace and Mechanical Engineering.
 The only thing keeping me out was my missing 2 color cards out of 7 on the second time around.
 If I got 6 I would have got in, or not.
 I personally did not know what measure they were using, or why they would bust out with cards testing for anything other than red-green deficits.
 I was just caught off card because, up until this incident about 2 years ago, I didn’t even know I was color blind I guess.
 I stop and go at appropriate times at traffic lights, even if they are against the Sun.
 But then again, I have been paying more attention since then.

-2. Daniel Flueck Says:
+2. Daniel Flueck Post author

 John, thanks a lot for contributing your personal story.